garys-io/tictactoe-with-react-hooks/README.md

 ## Why

-- I haven't used used react.js in a while and want to get up to speed with the new features
+- To get up to speed with the new react.js features

 ## Process